 “If you talk to a lot of older doctors, they’ll say: ‘With outpatient, the risk is too high.’
 That’s how everyone was trained, including me,” says Dr. Dawson.
 “But our addiction medicine and round-the-clock nurse care team are well-equipped to manage home-based withdrawal, more so than most primary-care clinics.”

-At Ideal Option, the process begins on a Monday with a visit to the clinic for assessment and treatment planning.
+At Ideal Option, the process begins with a visit to the clinic for assessment and treatment planning.
 In addition to diagnosing AUD and assessing the likely severity of withdrawal symptoms, providers test urine and blood for alcohol content and other substances that may be present.
 We use this information and the patient’s history and situation to design the safest and most effective medication plan for each patient.

 Typically, during the withdrawal period, patients are prescribed a medication in the benzodiazepine family, such as Librium (chlordiazepoxide) or Ativan (lorazepam).
 These medications minimize the agitation most patients feel during withdrawal and prevent minor withdrawal symptoms from becoming severe.